 Grading Philosophy: I understand grades can cause anxiety for students.
 To help with this, every assignment has a rubric that you will be graded on for transparency.
-My feedback will include two sections labelled This Time that assesses your performance on the assignment and Next Time which tells you how to improve.
-As shown in the tables below, I automatically round your grade up (>=.5) and you have the opportunity to receive 4% in extra credit, which equates to a letter grade.
+My feedback will include two sections labeled This Time which assesses your performance on the assignment, and Next Time, which tells you how to improve.
+As shown in the tables below, I automatically round your grade up (>=.5), and you can receive 4% in extra credit, which equates to a letter grade.
 With these two things in mind, do not email me at the end of the semester asking to increase your grade or for extra credit.
+Extra credit must be completed the week it is assigned.

-Deadlines: The modules will end on Monday's at 11:59 pm EST. This means your first week will have an extra day.
-I chose to make the deadlines on Monday so if you email me on Sunday night, I can respond during working hours and you will still have time.
+Deadlines: The modules will end on Monday's at 11:59 pm EST. This means your first week will be slightly longer.
+I chose to make the deadlines on Monday, so if you email me on Sunday night, I can respond during working hours, and you will still have time.
 I understand that many of you have work, family, and other obligations over the summer and will likely be doing much of this course on the weekends.
-However, I strongly encourage you to not work up against the deadlines.
-There are some weeks and assignments with different deadlines for assignments, these will be noted on the calendar below and on Brightspace.
+However, I strongly encourage you not to work against the deadlines.
+There are some weeks and assignments with different deadlines for assignments.
+These will be noted on the calendar below and Brightspace.
 Below are some general guidelines:

-- All assignments are due by 11:59 pm EST on the due date listed on Brightspace. - An assignment files should be labelled with your name and assignment name, for example "assignment1\Walker.doc". - Submit your file in an editable document (e.g., .doc, .docx, Google Drive link).
+- All assignments are due by 11:59 pm EST on the due date listed on Brightspace. - An assignment file should be labeled with your name and assignment name, for example, "assignment1_Walker.doc". - Submit your file in an editable document (e.g., .doc, .docx, Google Drive link).

-Late Work: Deadlines are an unavoidable part of being a professional and this course is no exception.
+Late Work: Deadlines are an unavoidable part of being a professional, and this course is no exception.
 Course requirements must be completed on or before the specified deadline.
-To help you improve on your skills and understanding of the course, I am committed to returning feedback to you within 7 days of the due date.
-To accomplish this, I need you to turn in your assignments by the due date.
+To help you improve your skills and understanding of the course, I am committed to returning feedback within seven (7) days of the due date.
+Deadlines provide a way for me to ensure each of you can gain the full value from feedback and help you and me assess your understanding of concepts.
+To accomplish this, you must turn in your assignments by the due date.
 However, I understand that life happens.
 Therefore, you all have two "Oops Tickets."

 Oops Tickets: These tickets can be used to submit a late assignment or re-do an assignment to improve your grade, no questions asked.
-In either case, please contact me before you submit the assignment to confirm the assignment is eligible and I can re-open the submission tool for you.
+In either case, please contact me before you submit the assignment to confirm the assignment is eligible, and I can re-open the submission tool for you.
 You do not need to explain why you are using your ticket.
-My goal is to not force you to explain any personal details to me that may be further exhausting or triggering to you.
+My goal is not to force you to explain any personal details to me that may be further exhausting or triggering to you.
 This will not be available for the final policy brief.
-If you do not use any of these "Oops Tickets" you will receive an additional .05% in extra credit.
 You will not be allowed to use one of your tickets to re-do an assignment if there is suspicion of academic dishonesty.
+If you choose to re-do an assignment after getting your grade, you must decide within seven (7) days of receiving the assignment grade.

-Grading Scheme
+Hybrid Grading